Note: This article has been excerpted from the SmallGroups.com training tool called Small-Group Member Orientation Guide.

 What do you enjoy most about being part of a small group?

 I think it's the opportunity to be more transparent than usual.
 In a church setting, for example, you obviously can't have a lot of one-on-one interaction with what's being talked about.
 But in a small group, you can really interact with the material being taught.
-You can also interact with other people and be honest about where you are and how ...
+You can also interact with other people ...